 It’s no secret that Squaw Valley is a haven for winter sports lovers – it hosted the 1960 Winter Olympics after all!
-Thanks to its mountainous environment and abundant snowfall, Squaw Valley things to do let you embrace winter and all of the wonderful fun that it brings.
+Thanks to its mountainous environment and abundant snowfall, Squaw Valley winter activities let you embrace the season and all the wonderful fun that it brings.
 Squaw Valley and Alpine Meadows make use of chairlifts to get their skiers and snowboarders to the desired slopes, and some real gems are in store for the experienced skiers.
-Fortunately you don’t have to be a pro at winter sports to enjoy the Squaw Valley things to do, because trails for beginners and intermediate skiers are also available.
+Fortunately, you don’t have to be a pro at winter sports to enjoy the Squaw Valley winter activities because trails for beginners and intermediate skiers are also available.
 In fact, Squaw Valley winter activities even offer a place where beginners can get acclimated to snowy activities before hitting the actual slopes.
 Skiing is such a popular Squaw Valley thing to do that certain restaurants, shops and accommodations allow you to come right off your skis and into the indoors with only a few steps.

 When you want a break from the skis or just a little something different, other Squaw Valley winter activities let you practice your form on an Olympic-size ice pavilion or get ready for warmer months as rock-climbing walls let you prepare for actual mountains.

-If you want a Squaw Valley activity that really differs from the other offerings in the area, cruising about in a dog sled while yelling “Mush!” should do the trick.
-In such a picturesque area, you deserve to see it at its best angles, and a trip in an aerial tram allows you to do that by giving you an elevated view of Lake Tahoe.
+If you want a Squaw Valley winter activity that really differs from the other offerings in the area, cruising about in a dog sled while yelling “Mush!” should do the trick.
+Try it!
+And in such a picturesque area, you deserve to see it at its best angles, and a trip in an aerial tram allows you to do that by giving you an elevated view of Lake Tahoe.
 Don’t forget your camera – you won’t want to miss these picture opportunities.